telerik/winforms-docs/pdfviewer/pdfviewernavigator.md

 * __Search:__ You can search for a particular string and navigate among the results.

+## Assembly References

+If you add the __PdfViewerNavigator__ at run time you need to add references to the following assemblies:

+* Telerik.WinControls.PdfViewer

+* Telerik.WinControls

+* Telerik.WinControls.UI

+* TelerikCommon

+* Telerik.Windows.Documents.Fixed

+* Telerik.Windows.Documents.Core

 # See Also

 * [Design Time]({%slug winforms/pdfviewer/design-time%})